Pink Floyd: The Music and the Mystery

 Pink Floyd: The Music and the Mystery is a 2010 non-fiction book by Andy Mabbett about the English rock band Pink Floyd.
 The book includes a complete discography of all of the band's songs and albums as well as a timeline of important events in the band's history and other information.
 The book was edited by Chris Charlesworth and published as a paperback by Omnibus Press on 1 September 2010.
 The book is also available as an eBook from Omnibus Press.

+Mabbett was formally an editor and publisher of the Pink Floyd magazine The Amazing Pudding.